King's College London Students' Union: Politics

 KCLSU is not officially affiliated to any political party.
 In recent years the political affiliation of the Presidents has varied between Labour, Independent and Conservative.
 In 2006/07 the President was Labour.
 2008-2009 saw a Conservative elected, suspended, and then finally impeached for alleged racist comments at a NUS training event.
-2009 to 2011 saw the re-election of a two-term President, Ryan Wain, who was regarded by many as a member of the progressive left.
-Before 2006 the students elected as President were Conservative from 2003 to 2005, and Labour from 1999-2003.
+2009 to 2011 saw the re-election of a two-term President, Ryan Wain, who was regarded by many as a member of New Labour.

 Notable campaigns have included those for widening participation, hidden course costs, housing and accommodation, employment and religious exception.

 Student-led think tank

 In November 2010, King's students founded London's first student-led think tank, King's Think Tank.
-With a membership of approximately 2000, it is the second largest organization of its kind in Europe - the first one being Génération Maastricht.
+With a membership of approximately 2000, it is the largest organization of its kind in Europe.
 This student initiative organizes lectures and discussions in seven different policy areas, and assists students in lobbying politicians, NGOs and other policymakers with their ideas.
 Every May, it produces a peer-reviewed journal of policy recommendations called The Spectrum.